PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: -BAYES

 In light of these results we will define the following \emph{\pac-inferential risk} (or \elbo):

 Aside from constants independent of $q$, $\pacinfrisk$ is a stochastic upper bound on $\trueinfrisk$.
 Intuitively, this is accomplished by ensuring that our parameter distribution $q(\Theta)$ can't stray too far from a \emph{prior} $r(\Theta)$ we chose before looking at the data.
 Notice that ordinary Bayesian inference corresponds to minimizing this risk for $\beta = 1$~\citep{knoblauch2019generalized,bissiri2016general}.
-Furthermore, as $\beta \to \infty$ we recover the empirical risk $\empinfrisk$.
+Furthermore, as $\beta \to \infty$ we recover the empirical risk $\empinfrisk$ and thus Maximum Likelihood.
+This risk is well known and widely used, both from previous work on information theoretic bounds for statistical explanation \citep{zhang2006information, alemi2016deep}, and as the evidence lower bound (ELBO) from work on Variational Inference such as \cite{kingma2013auto}.

 Because $\truepredrisk \leq \trueinfrisk$, Bayesian inference is equivalent to (almost always) minimizing an upper bound on the \emph{true predictive risk} $\truepredrisk$.
 In the case of a well-specified model, $\min \truepredrisk = \min \trueinfrisk$ and Bayesian inference targets not only optimal inferential power but also optimal predictive power.
 If you have the correct model, searching for the correct single parameter setting of the model is the right thing to do.
+Is this still the case when the model is misspecified?

+We adopt the definition of model misspecification used in \cite{masegosa2019learning}, namely that the true data generating distribution is not recoverable using a single parameter setting of the predictive model ($\nu \not \in \{\ell(\cdot|\theta) : \theta \in\mathcal{T}\}$).
+If the true data generating distribution is not measurable using a single parameter setting of our model, then as the distribution over parameters concentrates (as would happen when minimizing $\empinfrisk$ or $\pacinfrisk$ with infinite data) we cannot recover a perfect approximation of the true data generating distribution.
+Therefore, if you have a misspecified model, searching for the best single parameter setting of that model is not the right thing to do.

 What ought we do if our model is misspecified?